Bangkok Travel Tips and Passport & Visa Requirements

 Where to eat in Bangkok:

 When in Bangkok one must try Som Tum, but where to get the best is the question.
-The one restaurant traveler’s must try is Kum Poon which is centrally located in the Central World Plaza, so it’s quite easy to find.
+The one restaurant traveler’s must try is Kum Poon which is centrally in the Central World Plaza, so it’s quite easy to find.
 The traditional dish is met by the cozy ambiance of the place to makes it arguably the best spot to get Som Tum.
 Kum Poon also serves a family sized portion of this dish which is an unforgettable sight and something you must try when traveling with a group!

 What paperwork you need (Bangkok Passport & Visa Requirements):